luis198327/olympics-quiz-game/README.md

 ### Further Testing
  + When testing different scores on the finish page, I noticed the image and corresponding message were not consistent when a score of zero was awarded.
 The Bronze medal was shown but the message stated was the user won Gold.
 I have therefore expanded the if else statement to add a further 2 conditions.
 The first was so that if the score equals zero, a new false start image and message is displayed.
 Anything else should result in a 404 error message to presented, which is styled to look like the Japanese flag (the zero being a red circle).

+ + When testing the quiz functionality, it became clear that there was the ability to click multiple times on one question, and it would then race through and answer the remaining questions unintentionally, which is bad UX.
+I was going to reduce the timer that moves on to the next quesiton and add this as a bug, but resolved the issue.
+I added a variable and if statement to accept an answer at a certain time and then to prevent once an answer has been selected.

 #### Validation
 I used the W3C Markup Validation Service to check the Markup and W3C CSS Validation Service to check the CSS validity of the site.
 I also used JShint to check the functionality of my JavaScript code.
 I used these during and at the end of the project to regularly identify issues.  <<Update when tested - All HTML pages, and the CSS styling page and javascript have passed with no errors/issues highlighted.>>